NSEcho/frider/README.md

 ## app

-`app` subcommand allows you to list applications, kill specific PID, load scripts from the database or from some other file.
+`app` subcommand allows you to list applications, kill specific PID, load scripts from the database or use raw script file.

 ```bash
 $ frider app --help